Hugh II of Chalon-Arlay

 Hugh II of Chalon-Arlay (1334–1388) was the son and successor as lord of Arlay to John II.
-His mother was Marguerite of Mello (House of Mello, daughter of the lord of Château-Chinon and of Sainte-Hermine Dreux IV of Mello, and of Eleanor of Savoy, daughter of the duke of Aosta and count of Savoy Amadeus V).
+His mother was Marguerite of Mello (House of Mello, daughter of the lord of Château-Chinon and of Sainte-Hermine Dreux IV of Mello, and of Eleanor of Savoy, daughter of the Duke of Aosta and Count of Savoy Amadeus V).

-In 1363 he married Blanche, Dame de Frontenay and daughter of Amadeus III, Count of Geneva.
-He died without issue and so was succeeded by his nephew John III (son of Hugh II's brother Louis I of Chalon-Arlay).
+In 1363, he married Blanche, Dame de Frontenay and daughter of Amadeus III, Count of Geneva.
+He died without issue and was succeeded by his nephew John III (son of Hugh II's brother Louis I of Chalon-Arlay).